-Chief Investigators can contact the Faculty Research Ethics Advisor (REA), Dr Stacey Baxter for advice preparing HRE applications.
+Chief Investigators can contact the Faculty Research Ethics Advisor (REA) for advice on preparing HRE applications:

 Since 1994, the University of Newcastle Law Students' Association (UNLSA) has promoted the interests of Newcastle law students within the University, the legal profession and the wider community.